jerhon/honlsoft-v2/blog/2022/2022-02-26-software-architecture-components.md

 This is very similar to the Common Closure Principle.
 I would summarize this to limit dependencies.

-If I am building a markdown parsing library, but I don't want the user to have to bring in dependencies for a database.
+Going back to the example of a markdown parsing library, I don't want the user to have to bring in dependencies for a database.
 For example, I'm using a SQL server library just because the application will use SQL server, but it has nothing to do with markdown parsing.

 If I have an application which relies on this library, but only uses the markdown processing, anytime some database logic were to change, that would potentially impact the application as well.
-This guards against those scenarios.
+This principle guards against those scenarios.

 ## Versioning Components

 Over time, a software component gets built multiple times and new functionality is added, removed, modified, etc.
 Each of these different revisions of a software component are typically referenced via a version or version number.

-Versioning is a way to identify an instance of a software component as it was built and isolate changes between other software components or applications.
+Versioning is a way to identify an instance of a software component as it was built and isolate changes in dependent software components or applications.

 ### Without Version Numbers